tytydraco/yessleep/out/My_wife_cries_at_11pm_every_night_.md

 I figured this was Ellen’s way of coping.
 Grief, stress, enormous change.
 I tried to give her space, hoping she’d tell me when she was ready.

 *“Ellen, are you okay?”* I asked her as she slowly climbed into bed one night.

 The crying had been more intense than usual.
 She looked as if she was hiding physical pain.
-She responded with a gentle smile, eyes still glistening from the remnants of tears she hadn’t fully wiped away.
+She responded with a gentle smile, her eyes still glistening from the remnants of tears she hadn’t fully wiped away.

-“*I’m okay, really.
+*"I’m okay, really.
 Just… thinking about things,"* she finally said.

 *“What kind of things?”* I pressed gently.